1. Seborrheic dermatitis

-People with seborrheic dermatitis have oily skin and are more likely prone to the symptoms.
-Those who have this typically have red skin and are oily on the scalp, ears, and nose.
+People with seborrheic dermatitis have oily skin and are more likely prone to dandruff symptoms.
+Those who have this condition typically have red skin and are oily on the scalp, ears, and nose.

 Those who are more prone to yeast have a higher chance of developing symptoms, which is typically worse during the winter months.
-Specifically, the yeast is called malassezia and aggravates the scalp by causing excessive skin cell growth.
+The specific yeast is called malassezia and aggravates the scalp by causing excessive skin cell growth.

-People with dry skin are also more likely to develop dandruff., but the two are not the same.
-Actually it is too much oil that is the root of dandruff and the more oil you apply can give rise to just stickier flakes.
+People with dry skin are also more likely to develop dandruff, but the two are not the same.
+Actually, having too much oil on your scalp can cause dandruff and so applying more oil to your hair can worsen the condition and can lead to stickier flakes.

-Shampooing too much can cause irritation on the scalp and produce a red, itchy scalp, which brings about dandruff.
+Shampooing too much can be one of the reasons for dandruff as it can cause irritation on the scalp.
+It can produce a red, itchy scalp, which may cause an increase in dandruff.

-Brushing the hair regularly reduces the risk because the skin is normally shedding off.
+Brushing your hair regularly reduces the risk of dandruff as the skin can shed off.
 However, harsh or improper removal of scales can cause more irritation.

-Not consuming enough foods, zinc, or vitamins can also cause increase the chances of giving you flakes.
+Not consuming enough foods that contain zinc or vitamins can also increase the chances of dandruff.
 It's important that on your journey to a cleaner and greener planet you are also taking the appropriate time to nourish your inside.